 Further on you find a proper barber shop with the word Kinyozi drawn at the entrance in tasteful calligraphy.
 You can feel the weight of your wallet urging you to ignore the fact that it cost 250 bob for a shave in this place.; which is 200 bob more compared to what you are used to.
 But come on now.
 A bunch of Jomo Kenyattas are kissing your ass today.
 What do you do?
 You walk inside.

 In your kawaida barbershop, shaving is a rather simple and straightforward exercise.
 You have no facial hair.
 Your chin is smoother than aged whiskey.
 There is no need to run the machine over there.
-What usually happens at your Lang’ata local is that you walk in, sit in line to wait for the other clients, and watch the old men with chins as rough as a Subaru’s groan get themselves fixed.
+What usually happens at your Lang’ata local is that you walk in, sit in line to wait for the other clients, and watch the men with chins as rough as a Subaru’s groan get themselves fixed.

 When your turn comes, you sit on that swivel chair and allow Johnnie to wrap you with what is essentially a used bedsheet.
-Johnnie talks too much while combing his hair and even more when shaving.
+Johnnie talks too much while combing your hair and even more when shaving.
 He talks about German football a lot.
 He’s even taken to talking like a German; a simple greeting sounds like a threat, with spit following every word that exits his mouth.
 When he is done, Johnnie trims your hairline meticulously, even though most of the time he is a little bit too meticulous that he slices a bit of flesh.
-That is before wiping his hand on his jeans, squeezing methylated spirit on his palms and then running them around his head.
+That is before wiping his hand on his jeans, squeezing methylated spirit on his palms and then running them around your head.
 That shit stings so bad that you can feel it in your eyes.
 You always close your eyes, bite your lower lip so hard that your mouth hurts more than your torn scalp.
 Because somewhere along the way of growing up you decided that pain you inflict upon yourself is more acceptable than that inflicted by someone else.

 Lakini today you are having none of that.
 Today, you are going to get a kick ass shave from a kick ass barber for a kick ass pay, and whoever tries to talk you out of it will have his sorry ass kicked.